enr/xite/src/xite/markdown/usage.md

     /path/to/xite -s samples/simple/src/xite/ -d /var/www/site

-If source or destination are not provided, Xite asume them as src/xite and target/xite/$app-name
+If source or destination are not provided, Xite assumes them as src/xite and target/xite/$app-name

 Run the site